Lake Shira: History

 Along with the village more or less comfortable on Lake Shira, two more independent villages were formed near it: "Working Slobodka", in which there were about 50 buildings - booths, and the Ivanitsky ulus, numbering about 25 yurts (data for 1903).
 The predominant type of buildings on Lake Shira were yurts and booths, in which workers and small merchants lived.
-Usually such buildings were small in size for 2-3 people.
+Usually, such buildings were small in size for 2-3 people.
 The role of the booth was reduced mainly to the fact that they slept and hid in it in inclement weather.
 There were no floors and windows in this kind of buildings.
 The booths were rented from the owners: the average cost of a booth was 10 rubles.
 The inhabitants of booths, workers, did not use the table from the common kitchen, but cooked their own food on small stoves - chuvals arranged nearby.
-Instead pod, a stone slab was laid, which was also furnished with slabs from the sides and back in such a way that several holes were formed - the rear one for the exit of smoke.
-This hole was lined with small plates, to obtain a small pipe.
+Instead, pod- a stone slab- was laid, which was also furnished with slabs from the sides and back in such a way that several holes were formed - the rear one for the exit of smoke.
+This hole was lined with small plates to obtain a small pipe.
 In other holes, food was cooked in special vessels.
 Ordinary clay was used to fasten the plates.
 Such a furnace was usually located under the open air.
 Occasionally, sheds were made of bark or birch bark.
-The furnace was not durable, as it was washed away by rains and easily collapsed.
+The furnace was not durable, as it was washed away by rain and easily collapsed.

 In 1909, Surikov and his daughter Elena spent the whole of July at the Shira resort.
 The artist's granddaughter Natalia Konchalovskaïa writes:

 In 1927, on the initiative of V. S. Pirussky, the first Siberian sanatorium pioneer camp was opened, even earlier, in 1925, he opened a department of motion therapy (healing movement).